loganflecke/Finances/README.md

 ## Purpose

-This repository answers a simple but increasingly important question:

 **How much money are you spending with specific companies?**

 From there, the analysis can be extended to explore **ethical alignment**—identifying spending on companies or industries that conflict with your values.
 That deeper analysis depends on external datasets (ex: NGO reports, government datasets, open-source data) that can be integrated later.

-At its core, this project provides a way to:
+This project:
-- Aggregate personal financial data
+- Aggregates personal financial data
-- Normalize and enrich merchant information
+- Enriches personal transaction descriptions with merchant information
-- Categorize expenses meaningfully
+- Categorizes expenses
-- Produce clear monthly summaries and breakdowns
+- Produces monthly summaries

 ---